Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/intro-to-leads.md

 We offer more than 100+ integrations, making it possible to create a regular sync of your Leads to many different destinations.

-For this reason, after the initial setup of the pixel combined with an integration, you'll rarely need to access your Hero Pixel dashboard.
+For this reason, after the initial setup of the pixel combined with an integration, you'll rarely need to access your HeroPixeldashboard.